 - Оказание помощи в домашних условиях 2.
 Assistance at home

 - Ветеринарная помощь в лечении собаки 3.
-Veterinary assistance in the treatment of dogs
+Veterinary care in treating dogs

 Symptoms of a pathological condition

-Symptoms that accompany the swallowing of bone fragments depend on the part of the digestive tract in which the object is stuck.
-Depending on the location of bone fragments, the following symptoms are observed:
+Symptoms that accompany the ingestion of bone fragments depend on which part of the digestive tract the object is stuck in.
+Depending on the location of the bone fragments, the following symptoms are observed:

-- The dog rubs his muzzle with his paws or rubs his cheeks against the surface.
+- the dog rubs its face with its paws or rubs its cheeks on the surface.

 - lack of appetite;